GENI-NSF/geni-tools/README-omni.txt

 or v2; for v3, see `describe`.

 Aggregates queried:
+ - If `--useSliceAggregates`, each aggregate recorded at the clearinghouse as having resources for the given slice,
+   '''and''' any aggregates specified with the `-a` option.
+  - Only supported at some clearinghouses, and the list of aggregates is only advisory
- - Each URL given in an -a argument or URL listed under that given nickname in omni_config, if provided, ELSE
+ - Each URL given in an `-a` argument or URL listed under that given nickname in omni_config, if provided, ELSE
  - List of URLs given in omni_config aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse